 d.
 Close the file if, within seven working days after notification, all missing information is not submitted as requested.

 e.
-Where a student organization has applied for a USC Grant, the Secretary Treasurer will contact staff in the Student Organizations Supports department of the USC for a report as to whether the organization is in good standing with the USC and Western University.
+Where a student organization has applied for a USC Grant, a report will be requested to determine as to whether the organization is in good standing with the USC and Western University.